naoshibaikyu/cyborgresistance/epilogues/special/CR_XMAS_2017_ACT_I.md

 @TITLE: It's Beginning to Look A Lot Like Sinimas

 @AUTHOR: Written by Psycho The Mantis

-@AUTHOR: Special Thanks to Sinistar and SilverDime
+Special Thanks to Sinistar and SilverDime

 <!-- Epilogue -->